tau-bar/ms_finder/README.md

 - `python-telegram-bot` (v22.3): The main library for Telegram bot functionality
 - `pytz`: Required for timezone handling with the APScheduler component used by python-telegram-bot
+- `geopy`: Used for calculating distances between geographical coordinates
+- `python-dotenv`: Used for loading environment variables from a .env file

 All dependencies are listed in the `requirements.txt` file.